Javierko/CS-GO-Retakes-guns-menu/README.md

 Retake guns menu

-Hi, here i created this for our retake server, but we removed it and i dont know what with this..
-I hope you will enjoy this coding, if you have question ask me..
+Basic /guns menu for player.

+Players can choose only one from primary guns, and they can choose only first 15 second at round start..

+"i dont know what with this" Javierko - 2017